Wisemeninc/Graphql-MCP-Python/README.md

 - **Query Transparency**: Every response includes the query/mutation used and the result
 - **Multiple Transports**: Supports both stdio and HTTP/SSE transports
 - **Docker Support**: Run in containers with Docker and Docker Compose
+- **Kubernetes Ready**: Full K8s manifests with HPA, Network Policies, and more

 ## Quick Start with Docker